SEO / Examples

 FAQ

 Do I need JavaScript to write Mermaid?
 No. You only need the markdown code block.
-Markups handles the preview.
+Markups handles the rendering.

 What should I try next?
 Export the page to PDF or HTML after you confirm the diagram looks right.